Accelerated Information Gradient flow: Numerical experiments

 \section{Numerical experiments}

-In this section, we present several numerical experiments to demonstrate the acceleration effect of AIG flows, and the strength of adaptive restart technique.
-Implementation details and additional examples are provided in the supplementary material.
-Codes can be found in \footnote{https://github.com/YiifeiWang/Accelerated-Information-Gradient-flow}.
+In this section, we present several numerical experiments to demonstrate the effectiveness of BM method, the acceleration effect of AIG flows, and the strength of adaptive restart technique.
+Implementation details are provided in the supplementary material.